chenzhuo1011/libri_css/README.md

 These directories consist of subdirectories named overlap_ratio\_\*\_sil\*\_\*\_session\*\_actual\*, each containing chunked mini-session audio files segment\_\*.wav (see Section 3.3.3 of [2]).

 The task is to trascribe each file and save the result in the CTM format as segment\_\*.ctm.
 Refer to http://my.fit.edu/~vkepuska/ece5527/sctk-2.3-rc1/doc/infmts.htm#ctm_fmt_name_0 for the CTM format specification.
+The result directory has to retain the original subdirectory structure, as in the "sample" directory.
+Then, your ASR CTM files can be evaluated with scoring/scripts/eval_continuous.sh.

 ### Task (utterance-wise evaluation)